My Moment (Rebecca Black song)

-"My Moment" is a song by American recording artist Rebecca Black.
+"My Moment" is a song by American singer Rebecca Black.
 It is a self-empowerment follow-up song to her first single "Friday", addressed to the "haters" who criticized her previous release.
 The song was written and produced by Brandon "Blue" Hamilton and Quinton Tolbert, and co-produced by Charlton Pettus.
-It was released on the iTunes Store under the label RB Records as Black's second single on July 19, 2011.
-RB Records was established by Black herself, after disputes over ownership and distribution of her previous single, "Friday".
+It was independently released exclusively to YouTube, the iTunes Store and Amazon MP3 on July 19, 2011, after disputes over ownership and distribution with Ark Music Production on her previous single, "Friday".

 "My Moment" received mostly negative reviews from music critics.
 Though reviewers considered it an improvement from Black's previous single, they also found it less enjoyable.
 Unlike its predecessor, the song failed to chart on international music markets.
 The song's music video, which premiered a day before the single was released, portrays Black's "sudden rise to fame" and her "moments".
-The video garnered more than a million views within 24 hours of its release.
+The video garnered over a million views on YouTube within 24 hours of its release.